Table of contents

 Bland AI pricing operates on usage-based billing with multiple components that stack together.
 Understanding the full cost requires accounting for several separate charges.

-Core pricing structure
+Core pricing structure:

 Recommended Read: Bland AI or Dialora: Which AI Voice Agent Offers Better Value

-What this means in practice
+What this means in practice:

-The layered pricing model makes Bland AI pricing difficult to predict accurately.
-Businesses need detailed call pattern analysis to forecast actual costs rather than simple per-minute calculations.
+Enterprise agreements made before June 16, 2025, generally remain unaffected by the outbound minimum fee.
+However, all new customers operate under the current layered pricing structure.
+This model makes Bland AI pricing difficult to predict accurately; businesses need a detailed call pattern analysis to forecast actual costs rather than relying on simple per-minute estimates.

 Bland AI Features and Capabilities